Every experience you have at SFU is moving you closer to

 personal values, technical skills, and embracing diversity and the uniqueness of others– and mixes them all together for the purposes of building a better community for everyone.
 Here at Saint Francis University, there are so many ways to stand out while never standing alone.

 Engagement and Leadership Development opportunities to leave a legacy are

 Any experience in an elected, appointed, or volunteer capacity where basic leadership competencies are developed and observed.
 These competencies include such skills as goal setting, delegation, communication, recruitment/retention of team members, decision making, conflict resolution, etc. The development of

 these competencies will be evaluated by a qualified supervisor/observer such as job supervisor, volunteer coordinator, club/organization advisors, etc.

 Touch a heart.
-Give the gift of life.
+Give the gift of your time.

 “…it is in giving that we receive,” as found in the Peace Prayer of St. Francis of Assisi speaks to the very heart of Saint Francis University.

 Through the Center for Service & Learning, you can help a neighbor

 and serve the world!